mandouss/sakai-client/Readme.md

 Calls to each of these are made after a few configuration lines are ran to successfully connect to Box's API.The one issue with the above code segment is that we still had trouble correctly sharing a folder with students.
 As a result, the Share_Existing_Folder function has the logic we functionally would like, but it does not currently share the folder with users.
 Instead, it will print out information about the folder using the shared link you provided to our program.

 # How to Test

-Users should download the Box_API project folder and import the folder into Eclipse to allow it to run.
-When testing the above functionality, users should sign in to the above Box Developer account, click on the "Test Sakai" app, navigate to Configuration, and press Generate Developer Token.
-After the token is generated, the token must be copied and pasted in line 105 as a parameter for myaccount.Boxconnect().
-After doing so they should click on "My Apps" on the left hand panel and then "My Files" once again on the left hand panel.
-After a new window opens displaying all of the files owned by this account, the user should run the Box_test.java file within Eclipse.
+Users should download the BoxDev project folder and import the folder into Eclipse to allow it to run.
+After running it, they should follow the prompts and instructions above.

 # Expected Output

 The expected output within Eclipse should be a list of all of the current files within the Box account, followed by a prompt asking users if they want to create or share a folder.
 If they create a folder, users must ensure they do not choose a name for a folder that they saw in the initial list as two folders cannot have the same name in Box.
 After creating a folder, adding a professor email as Editor, and choosing which emails to invite as Viewers, users should be able to navigate to the Box account with the above credentials to see that a new folder is formed.
 Specifically, after logging into the above account, users should click Admin Console on the right hand side of the screen.
 They should then navigate to and click the Content Manager tab on the top and then press Test Sakai on the right hand panel.
 They should then see the new folder that they programatically created and be able to look at the folder's properties to see who they were able to successfully add as collaborators.